Rural Social Scheme

-STDC has 37 places on the RSS.
-35 are currently filled.
-These participants provide services to 30 communities within South Tipperary.
+South Tipperary Development Company has 37 placements on the Rural Social Scheme, 35 participant employees are currently placed.
+These participants provide services to over 31 communities within South Tipperary area.

 - Maintaining and enhancing various walking routes (that is, waymarked ways, agreed walks) and bog roads.

 - Energy conservation work for older people and those at risk of poverty

 - Social care and care of older people, community care for both pre-school and after-school groups